 a major role in the development of any country.
 Therefore, it has made

-Corporate Social Responsibility (CSR) an integral part of its ethos and culture.
+CSR an integral part of its ethos and culture.
+To amplify our outreach

 Annual Report on CSR activities as required under Rule 8 of the

 ENERGY CONSERVATION, TECHNOLOGY ABSORPTION

-Details of conservation of energy and technology absorption forms part of this
+conservation of energy and technology absorption forms part of this

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

 contracts or arrangements with related parties as referred in section

 PARTICULARS OF EMPLOYEES